Kalatz/Sp500_timeseries_covid/README.md

 Causality in stock prices might be related to the flow of information.
 For example, in this case positive news about a company's performance may lead to an increase in its stock price as well as similar companiew.
 On the contrary it may have negative impact in the stock price of a competitor.

+In the context of the Granger causality test, lower p-values are generally associated with stronger evidence against the null hypothesis.
+The null hypothesis in the Granger causality test is that the past values of one time series do not provide useful information in predicting another time series.
+Therefore, a lower p-value suggests stronger evidence that there is Granger causality.

 ### Causality network 2016-11-15 - 2019-11-15

 ![Alt text](https://github.com/Kalatz/Sp500_timeseries_covid/blob/main/Plots/11.png)

 ### Causality network 2019-11-15 - 2022-11-30
+After the pass of covid-19 their seems to be stonger causality between companies stock pricies.
 ![Alt text](https://github.com/Kalatz/Sp500_timeseries_covid/blob/main/Plots/12.png)